mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 - Transfer learning with MobileNet
 - Binary classification and n-ary classification
 - Training an image classification TensorFlow.js model in Node.js and using it in the browser
-- Action classification with LSTM
+- Few words on using action classification with LSTM

 For the purposes of this article, we'll relax the problem to posture detection based on a single frame, in contrast to recognizing an action from a sequence of frames.
 We'll develop a **supervised deep learning model**, which based on an image from the user's laptop camera, indicates if on this image the user is punching, kicking, or not doing the first two.